Transitions Recovery Program – Make The Call That Can Save a Life! 800-298-1783

 Although the use of heroin is not as common as tobacco which is consumed by nearly 22% of the population according to research by the University of Adelaide, the number of heroin users is rising at a rate which will prove to be extremely dangerous.
 The American Society of Addiction Medicine has reported that 586,000 people in the United States alone struggled with heroin-related substance disorders in 2016.

-To give you an estimate about how common cocaine has become, nearly 2500 new people in the United States try cocaine every day!
+To give you an estimate about how common cocaine has become, statistics show nearly 2500 new people in the United States try cocaine every day!
 What’s more is that the drug has been proven to cause nearly thrice as many deaths as any illegal drug in the country.
 According to the National Institute on Drug Abuse, the number of deaths caused by cocaine in 2015 increased 42% in comparison to the deaths which occurred due to cocaine abuse in 2014.

 According to the Center for Disease Control and Prevention, prescription drugs in the United States are known to cause more deaths than cocaine and heroin combined!
 Often, people who use painkillers become addicted to opioids because they are highly effective and provide practically instant pain relief.